CameronStorey/DigitalTools_project/research_project/README.md

 Cryptcurrency:
 -Bitcoin.
 -Dogecoin.
--Solano.
+-Solana.

 These three cryptos give a good spread over the landscape of cyrptocurrencies.
-Bitcoin being the largest and most popular, Dogecoin being a 'meme' coin attracting different demographics of crypto traders and Solano being a newer crypto with different underlying tech.
+Bitcoin being the largest and most popular, Dogecoin being a 'meme' coin attracting different demographics of crypto traders and Solana being a newer crypto with different underlying tech.

 We hope to discover which coins are most impacted by the central banks and which central banks are the most influential.